okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/email-magic-links-overview/main/index.md

 </div>

 When a user clicks the magic link from the email authenticator, a request is sent to the Identity Engine to validate the user.
-It has a token parameter and will look something like this:
+It has a token parameter and looks something like this:

 `https://${yourOktaDomain}/email/verify/0oa1esny76wdQqjsg697?token=ftlNKCIYA_4WvR6BPbYhyKisVYIF-QLp2t`

-Authentication continues at an Okta-hosted page if the EVE setting does not have a value.
-If the EVE setting has a value, Identity Engine builds a new URL based on the EVE setting and current `otp` and `state` values.
+Authentication continues at an Okta-hosted page if the EVE setting doesn't have a value.
+If the EVE setting has a value, Identity Engine builds a new URL based on the EVE setting and the current `otp` and `state` values.
 Then it redirects the user's browser to that URL.
-For example
+For example:

 `https://example.com/magiclink/callback?state=1ed1d4de1a50b8f30d87e720bcc1b6a3&otp=439246`

-Their authentication process continues there.
+After validating the `otp` and `state` parameters, the authentication process continues for the user.

 <div class="full">